Windows 11: User interface

 The Start menu has been significantly redesigned, replacing the "live tiles" used by Windows 8.x and 10 with a grid of "pinned" applications, and a list of recent applications and documents.
 File Explorer was updated to replace its ribbon toolbar with a more traditional toolbar, while its context menus have been redesigned to move some tasks (such as copy and paste) to a toolbar along the top of the menu, and hide other operations under an overflow menu.

 Task View, a feature introduced in Windows 10, features a refreshed design, and supports giving separate wallpapers to each virtual desktop.
 The window snapping functionality has been enhanced with two additional features; hovering over a window's maximize button displays pre-determined "Snap Layouts" for tiling multiple windows onto a display, and tiled arrangement of windows can be minimized and restored from the taskbar as a "snap group".
 When a display is disconnected in a multi-monitor configuration, the windows that were previously on that display will be minimized rather than automatically moved to the main display.
 If the same display is reconnected, the windows are restored to their prior location.

+In June 2025, Microsoft unveiled a new user experience for Windows 11 designed for handheld gaming PCs such as the then-upcoming ROG Xbox Ally; similarly to SteamOS, it can boot directly into the Xbox app and bypass the Windows desktop entirely, reducing resource consumption and providing a more console-like interface.
+The task switcher and lock screen also have optimizations for gamepad input.
+The new mode will initially be available the ROG Xbox Ally, and become available to other devices in 2026.

 Windows Subsystem for Android

-On October 21, 2021, Windows Subsystem for Android (WSA) became available to Beta channel builds of Windows 11 for users in the United States, which allows users to install and run Android apps on their devices.
-Users can install Android apps through any source using the APK file format.
-An Amazon Appstore client for Microsoft Store is also available.
-The Windows Subsystem for Android and Amazon Appstore became available to Release channel users in the United States on February 15, 2022, in Windows 11 Release build 22000.527 released that same day.
+On October 21, 2021, Windows Subsystem for Android (WSA) became available to Beta channel builds of Windows 11 for users in the United States, which allowed users to install and run Android apps on their devices.
+Users could install Android apps through any source using the APK file format.
+An Amazon Appstore client for Microsoft Store was also available.
+The Windows Subsystem for Android and Amazon Appstore became available to Release channel users in the United States on February 15, 2022, in Windows 11 Release build 22000.527.
+On March 5, 2024, Microsoft announced deprecation of WSA with support ending on March 5, 2025.

-WSA is based on the Intel Bridge runtime compiler; Intel stated that the technology is not dependent on its CPUs, and will also be supported on x86-64 and ARM CPUs from other vendors.
+WSA was based on the Intel Bridge runtime compiler; Intel stated that the technology was not dependent on its CPUs, and would also be supported on x86-64 and ARM CPUs from other vendors.

+Setup

+Home and Pro (since version 22H2) edition installation requires internet connection and Microsoft account login (only if for personal use on Pro) is mandatory unless manually bypassed to create a local user.
+However, Microsoft has since blocked one of the last remaining easy bypass methods that allowed local account creation during initial setup, complicating the bypass process further.
+All other editions are excluded from this requirement.